NOW AVAILABLE: Unlock Data-Driven Insights with AI, Benchmarks, Anomaly Detection & Forecasting

 Integrate Google Analytics with WooCommerce to enhance data tracking and analysis capabilities.
 This integration allows for monitoring additional metrics not natively available in the WooCommerce dashboard, such as user behavior on the website, traffic sources, custom event counts, and engagement rates.

-Create customizable Google Analytics 4 dashboards with your clients’ real-time data.
+Customizable Google Analytics 4 reporting tool to automate client reports with real-time data.

 Quickly access a more comprehensive view of an online store’s performance by combining the power of Google Analytics 4 with WooCommerce analytics.
 From PPC to SEO analytics and conversion data, an eCommerce dashboard template saves your agency time and money by tracking all your client’s marketing KPIs in one unified platform.